WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 {% end %}

-A block with innerBlocks can also be transformed from and to another block with innerBlocks.
+A block with InnerBlocks can also be transformed from and to another block with InnerBlocks.

 {% codetabs %}
 {% ES5 %}